AbhishekGhosh/kim_uno_remix/README.md

 This "remix" takes the original KIM-1 emulation codebase from Oscar, which and changes some things around for expandability and reusability.
 One thing removed is the calculator and floating point library.

 Planned differences:
-- Easily configur able ROM layouts
+- Easily configur able ROM layouts (in progress)
+- Simulate RIOT functionality, rather than patching ROM via hooks
 - PC version will updated use the same source files (cpu.c, kimuno.ino) directly
 - Remove ROM hooks for display and keyboard, and simulate real hardware
 - I2C expansion devices: (future)